 As of October 1, 2015, local governments, public authorities, and school units are expressly allowed to pay any bill, invoice, salary, or other claim by cash, but only if the local unit’s governing board adopts an ordinance specifically authorizing the use of cash.
 (School boards are only required to adopt a policy.)
 The board’s authorization also must specify the limits on the use of cash.
 In fact, a unit is well advised to have a detailed petty cash policy that specifies when cash payments are appropriate and incorporates sufficient internal controls.

 Note, however, that H44 does not amend the daily deposit requirement in G.S.
 159-32 (applicable to local governments and public authorities) and G.S.
 115C-445 (applicable to school units).
-Every employee or officer of the unit is required to deposit all monies collected or received in an official depository or with the finance officer each day.
-A unit’s governing board may authorize a unit to make the deposit only when moneys on hand amount to $250 or more, although a deposit must always be made on the last business day of each month.
-Note that the $250 limit is the aggregate amount that all departments of the unit may have on hand at any one time.
-It does not apply to each individual department.
+Every employee or officer of the unit is required to deposit all monies collected or received in an official depository, with the finance officer, or with a licensed and recognized cash collection service each day.
+A unit’s governing board may authorize a unit to make the deposit only when moneys on hand amount to $500 or more, although a deposit must always be made on the last business day of each month.
 Thus, the daily deposit requirement still limits a unit’s ability to maintain a petty cash fund.